Jun 21, 2022

 The local hosts file matches a domain name to its IP address.
 Computers refer to it every time you open a website so that they can fetch the correct page to display on the browser.

-In some cases, the hosts file may have unknowingly marked a specific domain name or IP address as inaccessible.
-As such, checking and editing the file can potentially fix the DNS_PROBE_FINISHED_NXDOMAIN error.
+Sometimes, the hosts file can unknowingly mark a specific domain name or IP address as inaccessible.
+Checking and editing the file can potentially fix the DNS_PROBE_FINISHED_NXDOMAIN error.

 Here’s how to check the hosts file on Windows: